 - How to identify an attack

 - Precautionary best practices

 Additionally, a comprehensive cybersecurity training program should include hands-on activities to keep staff engaged both during training and beyond.
-Healthcare professionals can engage their staff through applied training formats such as simulated phishing emails to help identify red flags or walking through past real-life scenarios of healthcare-related cyberattacks and discussing or role-playing what happened, how it happened and how one should go about reporting and preventing similar incidents in the future.
+Healthcare professionals can engage their staff through applied training formats such as simulated phishing emails to help identify red flags or walk through past real-life scenarios of healthcare-related cyberattacks and discuss or role-play what happened, how it happened, and how one should go about reporting and preventing similar incidents in the future.
 To keep best practices top of mind and staff fresh on the latest trends in cyberattacks, it is recommended that training activities are held on an ongoing basis rather than solely during onboarding.